Georgia national under-21 football team: Players

-The following players born in or after 2004 were called up for 2027 UEFA European Under-21 Championship qualification matches against Greece and Germany in November 2025.
+The following players born in or after 2004 were called up for friendly matches against Greece, N.Ireland and Germany, played respectively on 26 September, 1 October and 6 October 2026.

 Note: Names in italics denote players that have been called up to the senior team.

-Caps and goals correct as of 18 November 2025, after the match against Germany.
+Caps and goals correct as of 9 June 2026, after the friendly match against Moldova.